-- An extension of time for assignments and/or rescheduling of an exam where possible. - An approval for a reduced academic course load for one semester. - A withdrawal from a course without penalty. - A change to work schedules or job assignments where possible. - A change of residence hall assignment or temporary removal from housing. - Permission to live off campus. - Assistance setting up initial appointment for counseling and/or medical services. - A trespass order. - Providing an escort. - Assistance in obtaining a protective order. - Arranging meetings with campus police to discuss safety planning. - An approval of a voluntary leave of absence. - A temporary suspension during the investigation.
+- A No Contact Order. - An extension of time for assignments and/or rescheduling of an exam where possible. - An approval for a reduced academic course load for one semester. - A withdrawal from a course without penalty. - A change to work schedules or job assignments where possible.

+- A change of residence hall assignment or temporary removal from housing. - Permission to live off campus. - Assistance setting up initial appointment for counseling and/or medical services. - A trespass order. - Providing an escort. - Assistance in obtaining a legal protective order or harassment prevention order. - Arranging meetings with Campus Police to discuss safety planning. - An approval of a voluntary leave of absence. - A temporary suspension during the investigation.